-The two devices, revealed earlier this year at Mobile World Congress, run a unique version of the operating system.
-You can get a feel for the software in the Galaxy S7 hands-on video here.
+The two devices run a unique version of the operating system.
+You can get a feel for their version of Marshmallow software in the hands-on video above.

 It’s worth noting that the Galaxy S7 and Galaxy S7 Edge do not support Android 6.0’s Adoptable Storage feature, a concern given the fact that it only comes with 32GB of internal storage space in the United States.

 It’s also worth noting that the Galaxy S7 and Galaxy S7 Edge come with some additional emoji characters.
 A full outline of those characters can be found right here.